zhichaoxu04/CFR2M/README.md

 CFR2M:
 ================

-The [CFR2M](https://github.com/zhichaoxu04/CFR2M) `R` package facilitates the execution of the crSKAT method, which stands for Interval-Censored Sequence Kernel Association Test with competing risks outcomes.
-Additionally, it handles the interval-censored Burden test considering competing risks.
-This tool is especially valuable for conducting analyses on feature sets in genetic association research, like evaluating all SNPs within a specific gene or pathway.
+The [CFR2M](https://github.com/zhichaoxu04/CFR2M) `R` package construct confidence intervals based on the newly-derived closed-form asymptotic distribution of the R-squared measure.
+To avoid potential bias, we perform iterative Sure Independence Screening (iSIS) and False Discovery Rate (FDR) control in two subsamples to exclude the non-mediators, followed by ordinary least squares (OLS) regressions for the variance estimation.

 # Getting Started